Xaque8787/m3uparser/README.md

 ## Examples and Explanations

 ### SCRUB_HEADER
+The `group-title` value often contains more information than just the TV show or Movie name.
+The `SCRUB_HEADER` values work by matching the first instance of the given values in the `group-title` string, and removing the values and anything that precedes it.
+The goal is to use a common string found amongst the `group-title` values.

 Example: `SCRUB_HEADER="HD :, SD :"`.
-This removes these values, if they exist, and any preceding text from the `group-title` line.
+This removes these values,`HD :` and `SD :`, if they exist, and any preceding text from the `group-title` line.
 So a line like this, `group-title="Movie VOD",HD : The Fall Guy 2024` will become `group-title= The Fall Guy 2024`.
 Ensure spaces are included where needed.
 Add multiple values to `SCRUB_HEADER=`, separated by commas, in a single set of quotes.
+Note that any quotes that exist in the `group-title` are stripped before the `SCRUB_HEADER` is applied, so they do not need to be included in the SCRUB_HEADER value.

 **ESCAPING SPECIAL CHARACTERS**

-You can escape charcters like `,` or `"` bY using a `\` like this `SCRUB_HEADER="Movie VOD\,"` If you need to escape a `"` that string must not be the first or last in the defined list, and you may need to add "dummy" values to avoid this.
-So if your group-title looks like this `group-title="Movie VOD",The Fall Guy 2024`, your SCRUB_HEADER value should look like this `SCRUB_HEADER="dummyvalue, \"Movie VOD\"\,, fakevalue"`
+You can escape characters like `,` by using a `\` So if your `group-title` looks like this `group-title="Movie VOD",The Fall Guy 2024`, your SCRUB_HEADER value should look like this `SCRUB_HEADER="\,"` So this finds the first instance of a `,` and then removes it and anything that precedes it.

 Default is set to: `SCRUB_HEADER="HD :, SD :"`

 ### REMOVE_TERMS & CLEANERS

-`REMOVE_TERMS` removes specified terms, and any attatched text, from titles.
+`REMOVE_TERMS` removes specified terms, and any attached text, from titles.
 For instance, `REMOVE_TERMS="x264"`, would remove the entire string `x264-somegarbge`.
 This setting is case-sensitive and should have multiple values separated by commas, in a single set of quotes. i.e `REMOVE_TERMS="x264, h264, X264"`

+A common format seen is to put qualities and language tag in sets of brackets like this `[EN]` or `[h265]`.
+To remove all of these use a `REMOVE_TERM="["`

 Default is set to: `"720p, WEB, h264, H264, HDTV, x264"`